mao-research-group/Summer-Class-2025/README.md

 # 🌞 Summer Class: Machine Learning & Data Science

-This repository contains materials for a summer lecture series on **Machine Learning and Data Science**, including lecture slides and demo code.
+This repository contains materials for a summer lecture series on **Machine Learning and Data Science**, including lecture slides and demo codes.
 It is designed for beginners for basic understanding of machine learning.

 ## 📚 Course Overview